tanbro/redis_func_cache/README.md

 This approach is particularly useful for functions such as a database query.

-For example, the `pool` argument in the following function is not serializable:
+For example, the `pool` argument in the following function is not serializable and can not be cached:

 ```python
 def get_book(pool: ConnectionPool, book_id: int):